bowtie-json-schema/bowtie/implementations/python-jsu/README.md

 docker image ls zx80/python-jsu docker run --rm --entrypoint /bin/sh -it zx80/python-jsu bowtie smoke -i docker.io/zx80/python-jsu
+Use --failures-only to suppress output for implementations that pass.

 for version in 7 6 4 3 2019 2020 ; do
   echo "# version $version"